Alumni Hall of Fame

 - Hall of Fame selections will be announced after the individual/teams have been notified and their acceptance of the induction and participation in the ceremony are verified.

-- The Hall of Fame Induction Ceremony will occur every year (usually in August during Alumni Weekend)
+- The Hall of Fame Induction Ceremony will occur every year towards the start of the school year during Alumni Weekend.

 - The Director of Events & Alumni Relations will oversee the planning of the ceremony.